 The Medicaid Alternative Care and Tailored Supports for Older Adults (MAC/TSOA) program was created to address the needs of a growing aging population through new program benefits to preserve and promote choice in receiving services, support families to care for loved ones and increase caregiver well-being, and to delay or avoid the need for more intensive and costly Medicaid-funded long-term services and supports when possible.
-Legislative advocacy to continue the program beyond the five-year demonstration is currently underway.
 Washington State Health Care Authority, on behalf of Department of Social and Health Services, has requested an additional extension year for calendar year 2022.
 Currently, ALTC staff are participating in the statewide efforts to submit a renewal Waiver for year 7 of the program, beginning calendar year 2023.

-MEDICARE IMPROVEMENTS FOR PATIENTS AND PROVIDERS ACT:
+MEDICARE IMPROVEMENTS FOR PATIENTS AND PROVIDERS ACT